UPSUTER/GEMLI/README.md

 </p>

 ### Visualize predictions as network
 We can also investigate our predictions by visualizing them as a network with the `visualize_as_network` function.
 Here we need to set a `cutoff` that defines which predictions we want to consider.
-It represents a confidence score and high values yield fewer predictions with high precision while low values yield more predcitions with lower precision.
+It represents a confidence score and high values yield fewer predictions with high precision while low values yield more predictions with lower precision.

 ```
 > visualize_as_network(GEMLI_items, cutoff=90) # left image